MrMaverick10/miniclip_challenge/README.md

    cd  <root-folder>/my_game/_build/default/rel/my_game_client/bin
    .\my_game_client console -sname client_node -setcookie mygame

-3. Once inside the Erlang server shell, start the tcp server using my_game_app:start_tcp_server([PORT])
+3. Once inside the Erlang server shell, start the tcp server using my_game_app:start() :

-   1> my_game_app:start_tcp_server(4000).
+   1> my_game_app:start().

    You should see a message like:

-   Server listening on port 5000
+   Server listening on port 4000

-4. Once inside the Erlang client shell, connect to server using my_game_client:start(), then enter your name and then type quit to close the connection:
+4. Once inside the Erlang client shell, connect to server using my_game_client:start(), then enter your name:

    1> my_game_client:start().

    You should see a message like:

-   2> my_game_client:start().
    Connected to the server!
-   Server says: Welcome in this game!
+   [SERVER] : Welcome in this game!
 Please enter your name:
-   > Tommaso
+   >Tommaso
-   Server says: Hello Tommaso!
+   [SERVER] : Hello Tommaso!
 You are now connected to the game!
-   There's nothing left to do here, please type 'quit' to exit : > quit Exiting the game, see you soon... ok
+   AVAILABLE ACTIONS :
+   - create_room [room name] to create a room
+   - list_rooms to see the available rooms
+   - join_room [room name] to join a room
+   - delete_room [room name] to delete a room where you are the creator
+   - send_message [room name] [message] to send a message to all the active users in the room

+   > join_room tommaso_room
+   [SERVER] : You joined the room 'tommaso_room' successfully.

+   > send_message tommaso_room Hello everybody!

+   [SERVER] : Message sent to all users in the room 'tommaso_room'.

+   [BROADCAST MESSAGE IN ROOM [tommaso_room] FROM [martina]]: Hello Tommaso, i am Martina!

+   > send_message tommaso_room Hello Martina, nice to meet you!

+   [SERVER] : Message sent to all users in the room 'tommaso_room'.

 ---

 ## Functions
-### start_tcp_server/1
+### start/0 (my_game_app)
--This function start the server on a given port as parameter
+-This function start the server on a default port
 Example:
-my_game_app:start_tcp_server(4000).
+my_game_app:start().
 Result:
-Server listening on port 5000
+Server listening on port 4000

-### start/0
+### start/0 (my_game_client)
--This function start the connection between a client and the server, and then a conversation will start between them
+-This function start the connection between a client and the server, after the presentation from the client, the server list all the available actions
 Example:
 my_game_client:start().
 Result: